 Nursing can be a career that is both fulfilling and easily transportable.
 Two things that are not easily achieved by military spouses in their career pursuits.
 If you are interested in a nursing career, here’s an introduction on how to become a nurse as a military spouse.

 Nursing Programs for Military Spouses

-Finding a job that meshes well with your military life is a challenge that military spouses face all the time.
+Finding a job that meshes well with your military life is a challenge that military spouses face daily.
 Frequent moving and a lack of a local network can present hurdles to you as you try to achieve your dream job or career.
-Nursing is one of the careers that by nature is in high demand all over the country and as a result is easily transferable.
+Nursing is one of the careers that by nature is in high demand all over the country and as a result, is easily transferable.

 How to Become a Nurse…